European Men's Artistic Gymnastics Championships

 The European Men's Artistic Gymnastics Championships are an annual series of artistic gymnastics championships for male gymnasts from European countries organised by the European Union of Gymnastics.
 They take place in two biennial formats; in even years they take place in tandem with a junior men's competition, and historically have included a team event, but not an individual all-around.
-In odd years, they are held in tandem with the European Women's Artistic Gymnastics Championships, and include a team competition.
+In odd years, they are held in tandem with the European Women's Artistic Gymnastics Championships, and historically included an individual all-around final but not a team competition.
 These events are sometimes called the European Individual Artistic Gymnastics Championships.
 Despite the alternating formats, all winners are considered European champions with one medal table.

+In recent editions of both formats, the 'missing' event has been held as part of the qualification process; in the case of the Men's Artistic Gymnastics Championships, a men's individual all-around competition is held as part of the apparatus and team finals qualification stage.

-The event is not to be confused with the gymnastics program of the European Games, whose champions are crowned as European Games champions, but not European champions.
+The event is not to be confused with the gymnastics program of the European Games, whose champions are crowned as European Games gold medalists, but not European champions.